oracle/odpi/doc/src/private_structs/dpiContext.rst

     destroyed and to the value DPI_CONTEXT_CHECK_INT when the context is created.

-.. member:: unsigned int dpiContext.majorVersion
+.. member:: dpiVersionInfo \*dpiContext.versionInfo

-    Specifies the major version passed when the context was created.
+    Specifies the OCI client version that is being used.
+It is a pointer to a structure of type :ref:`dpiVersionInfo<dpiVersionInfo>`.

-.. member:: unsigned int dpiContext.minorVersion
+.. member:: uint8_t dpiContext.dpiMinorVersion

-    Specifies the minor version passed when the context was created.
+    Specifies the minor version of the ODPI-C library used by the application.
+    This is used to adjust for public structure changes when needed.